ewclide/dewjs/README.md

 ## Object.$join
 ### Description
     this.$join(object)
-> Allows to join current object with other object (objects)
+> Allows to join current object to other object (objects)
 ### Example
 ```js
     var one = { a : "A", b : "B" },